The Faculty & Staff Campaign

 The goal of the Faculty & Staff Campaign is participation.
 It’s not about the size of the gift.
 It’s about the participation rate, and we truly hope we can achieve 100 percent participation.
 Faculty and staff participation is measured by the number of current full-time faculty and staff donors divided by the total number of current full-time and permanent part-time UH faculty and staff.

 5. Is there a minimum amount for payroll deduction?

-Yes, there is a $2 minimum for all payroll deduction gifts (by pay period).
+Yes, there is a $2 minimum for all gifts including cash, check, credit card and payroll deduction gifts (by pay period).

 6. Where can I direct my gift?

 Whether you make a gift to support endowments to recruit and retain outstanding faculty, invest in the University’s research enterprise or provide scholarships to ensure deserving students can follow their dreams, you are helping to transform the future of our University.